-Project management is an art of solutions.
-You have a project, and it has a means to complete it within the constraints of time, scope and cost.
-As rigid as some methodologies can appear, they’re surprisingly cooperative when combined with others to create a workable hybrid.
+Project management is the art of solutions.
+You have a project, and it has the means to complete it within the constraints of time, scope and cost.
+As rigid as some project management methodologies can appear, they’re surprisingly cooperative when combined with others to create a workable hybrid.

 For example, take scrum.
-Scrum is a great framework for helping teams work more productively together.
+Scrum is a great agile framework for helping teams work more productively together.
 In fact, the name comes from rugby and like it, scrum is a team sport.
-Teams learn through experience, reflective meetings and specific roles that add structure and manage work.
+Scrum teams learn through experience, reflective meetings and specific roles that add structure and manage work.

 Then there’s kanban.
-It’s a visual system for managing work as it goes through a production cycle or process.
-Kanban is about visualizing workflow and focusing on the tasks at hand, so it can identify bottlenecks, which can then be resolved before they block team members.
+It’s a visual project management system for managing work as it goes through a production cycle or process.
+The kanban method consists in using a kanban board to visualize workflow and manage tasks.
+A kanban board can help you identify bottlenecks, which can then be resolved before they block team members.
 It’s a cost-effective way to gain productivity.

-So, here are two seemingly unrelated items that fall under the larger umbrella of project management.
+So, here are two seemingly unrelated agile methodologies that fall under the larger umbrella of project management.
 One a framework and the other a system.
 But just like chocolate and peanut butter, when you put them together you get something not only tasty but highly effective.

-Scrumban is part of an agile framework, a hybrid of scrum and kanban.
+The Scrumban methodology is part of an agile framework, a hybrid of scrum and kanban.
 It was created as a way to transition from scrum to kanban.
-The hybrid combines the best features of both and is well-suited for product and development projects.
+The hybrid combines the best features of both agile project management methodologies and is well-suited for product and agile development projects.

-What scrumban does is take the prescriptive nature of scrum, which resides in an agile framework, and uses the process of improvement that is key to kanban.
-This gives teams the power to continually optimize its processes.
+What the scrumban method does is take the prescriptive nature of scrum, which resides in an agile framework, and uses the process of continuous improvement that is key to kanban.
+This gives teams the power to continually optimize their processes.

-Teams that initially adopted scrumban wanted to stop executing their work in sprints, and were naturally attracted to kanban because of its pull-based system.
+Teams that initially adopted scrumban wanted to stop executing their work in agile sprints, and are naturally attracted to scrum boards because of their pull-based system.
 Thus, this hybrid of scrum and kanban was born.
-By extracting the best of both frameworks, scrumban teams are more flexible in their ability to adapt to changes as they arise.
+By extracting the best of both agile methodologies, scrumban teams are more flexible in their ability to adapt to changes as they arise.